 1. It should be clearly noted that in terms of the Companies Act, all Directors, Executive and Non-Executive Directors have a statutory duty to promote the success of the Company for the benefit of its members as a whole.#

 2. CHARACTERISTICS OF AN EFFECTIVE BOARD WISHING TO DO AN IPO

 2.1.
 Well-functioning Boards are teams led by the Chair

 2.2.
 The Board of a public Company must be carefully selected and managed, taking into account group dynamics and the needs of the business.

 2.3.
 Succession planning is very important and a clear policy needs to be documented.

 3.1.
-The role of the Chairman has become much higher in profile and the expectations have increased as quite rightly, shareholders now expect an engaged, energetic, charismatic and involved Chairman who does more than simply manage the Corporate Governance process.
+The role of the Chair has become much higher in profile and the expectations have increased as quite rightly, shareholders now expect an engaged, energetic, charismatic and involved Chair who does more than simply manage the Corporate Governance process.

 3.2.
-The success of a Chairmanship undoubtedly hinges on the relationship the Chairman has with the CEO, a relationship which should be centred on honesty, trust and transparency.
+The success of a Chairship undoubtedly hinges on the relationship the Chair has with the CEO, a relationship which should be centred on honesty, trust and transparency.
 The success of the relationship is based on mutual understanding, by both parties of the distinction between their two roles.

 3.3.
-Effective Chairmen must have a good knowledge of the business to provide a constructive level of challenge to the CEO.
+Effective Chairs must have a good knowledge of the business to provide a constructive level of challenge to the CEO.

 3.5.
-What ultimately defines a good Chairman is the ability to run an effective Board and to manage relationships with both shareholders and stakeholders.
+What ultimately defines a good Chair is the ability to run an effective Board and to manage relationships with both shareholders and stakeholders.